 It’s not too late to join Contemporary Approaches to University Teaching, a free massive open online course (MOOC) designed for new teachers, those who wish to enhance student learning or teaching practice and emerging leaders in higher education.
-It is currently open for enrolment.
-Alternatively, sign up at Canvas Free for Teacher and use the following join code: 64BHPE.

 In a series of posts, I am sharing brief lessons from each of the modules in the MOOC.
 There are 24 modules in total and 4 possible pathways through the MOOC.